sydneybrown/final-skb2183/README.md

 Run locally in development mode using `npm run dev`, the url will be http://localhost:5042

 The backend is also deployed at https://final-skb2183-production.up.railway.app/

+### `server.js`
+This contains all of the backend code.
+It creates an express app, connects to the database, and handles requests from the frontend.

+CORS is used with options to specify certain allowed urls (including where the frontend would be run locally and where it is deployed).

+Mongoose is used to interface with MongoDB, and after connecting a `Note` model is created in order to retrieve and modify the `notes` collection.

+- To handle GET requests, the backend simply calls `Note.find()` to obtain a list of all the notes.

+- To handle POST requests, the backend uses `Note.create(req.body)` to create and save to the database a note with the parameters defined by `req.body`.

+- To handle DELETE requests, the backend tries to `Note.deleteOne(req.headers.id)` to delete just the note corresponding to the `id` sent by the request.